Email image popup

 Here are some best practices for how to educate your members about community guidelines.

 • Use the welcome sequence: the best time for members to learn about your community guidelines is right after they join!
-Use your automated welcome sequence to share them.
-You can even include a video introducing them.
-(When you create a new Mighty Network it will prompt you to create community guidelines with your welcome sequence).
+Use your automated welcome sequence to share them as part of onboarding.

 • Be proactive: don't just wait for people to find your guidelines.
 Refer to them frequently, and post them somewhere in your community where people can find them if they need them.